The PADI Open Water Scuba Instructor Course at DIVE WIMBLEDON

 - Lesson planning slates for confined and open water

-- Quiz and exam booklets for the core courses
+- Elearning Code which includes the digital quiz and exam booklets for the core courses

 To qualify for training as a PADI Open Water Scuba Instructor you must: